MohammedYounus7/MohammedYounus.github.io/README.md

 <section id="about">
     <h2>About Me</h2>
-    <p>Hi, I'm Mohammed Younus, a passionate IT student currently learning programming languages like Python and Java.
-I'm an aspiring developer and love building projects to improve my skills.
-This portfolio showcases my work and projects so far.
-I'm always looking for opportunities to learn and grow in the tech industry.</p>
+    <p>Hi, I'm Mohammed Younus, an 18-year-old Level 2 IT student at Harrow College.
+I'm passionate about programming and currently learning languages like Python and Java.
+As an aspiring developer, I truly enjoy coding and building projects to improve my skills.
+This portfolio showcases my work and projects so far, and I am always looking for opportunities to learn and grow in the tech industry. </p>
 </section>

 <section id="projects">